Keyboard shortcuts

 Nixvim releases stable versions in sync with nixpkgs.
 A YY.05 version is released in May and a YY.11 version is released in November.

-We do not need to wait for the release to be "stable" before creating a branch, however we should wait before updating links and references on the main branch.
+A new release branch can be created at any point during the Nixpkgs branch-off period.
+We do not need to wait for the release to come out of “beta” before creating a branch, however we should wait before updating links and references on the main branch.
+See Creating the release branch below.

 Once a stable branch is created, its flake inputs should be updated to point to the corresponding stable versions.
-The branch can be created before these exist, in which case they should be updated when the corresponding stable inputs become available.
+See Pinning the release branch’s inputs.

 Once a stable version is considered “out of beta”, references to Nixvim’s stable branch should be updated on the main branch to reference the new version.